 Discipline Pasadena Minimum HSP

 English Four credits to include:

-English I, II, III, IV The third credit may be substituted with AP English Language.
+English I, II, III, IV

+The third credit may be substituted with AP English Language.
 The fourth credit may be selected from the following;

 AP English Literature or Dual Credit English 1301; 1302.

 Mathematics Three credits to include:

-Algebra I Geometry
+Algebra I

--
+Geometry

-The third credit may be selected from the following: Math Models with Applications (must be taken prior to Algebra II)
+The third credit may be selected from the following:

+Math Models with Applications (must be taken prior to Algebra II)

-Algebra II
+Algebra II Precalculus

-Precalculus

 Science Three Credits to include:

+Science Biology Biology

-Biology Biology IPC OR Chemistry
+IPC OR Chemistry

 Third Science Credit Physics

 A third credit may be selected from

 Anatomy and Physiology Earth & Space Science

 Aquatic Science Environmental Systems

 Astronomy State-approved CTE courses

 Social Studies Two and one-half credits to include:

-occiai otaaics World Geography or World History
+World Geography or World History

 U. S. History

-U. S. Government (one-half credit) One-half credit
+U. S. Government (one-half credit)

-Economics
+Economics One-half credit

-Languages Other None
+Languages Other than None

-than English (LOTE)
+English (LOTE)

-Physical Education One Credit
+Physical Education One Credit Credit may be earned from any combination of the following one half to one

 Credit may be earned from any combination of the following one-half to one credit courses

 Foundations of Personal Fitness

 Adventure/Outdoor Education

 Aerobic Activities

 Team or Individual Sports

 In accordance with local district policy, credit for any of the courses listed

 above may be earned through participation in the following activities:

-Athletics (up to four credits) JROTC (one credit PE/ 3 credits JROTC)
+Athletics (up to four credits)

+JROTC (one credit PE/ 3 credits JROTC)
-Approved private/commercial programs (up to four credits)

-Drill Team (up to one credit)
+Approved private/commercial programs (up to four credits) Drill Team (up to one credit)

 Marching Band (up to one credit)

 Cheerleading (up to one credit)

 Credit may not be earned for any TEKS-based course more than once.
 No more

-Health than four substitution credits may be earned.
-One-half credit
+than four substitution credits may be earned.

+Health One-half credit

 Speech One-half credit:

-Speech Communications Applications or Professional Communications (CTE)
+Communications Applications or Professional Communications (CTE)

-Technology One credit
+Technology Applications One credit

-Applications

 Fine Arts One credit from any of the following:

 Requirement for students Art, Dance, Music, Theatre, or Principles & Elements of Floral Design

 entering ninth grades 2010-2011 (CTE)

 Elective Courses Five credits

 Total Credits 22 credits

+0.0010